phoebe-q/newsroom-project/timelog.md

 ### 1 Oct 2021

-- _0.5 hour_ Met with supervisor and decided basics of project
+- _0.5 hour_ Met with supervisor and decided basics of project, talk about a few different approaches with the intention to decide by next meeting

 ### 4 Oct 2021

+- _2 hours_ Researched related products for possible approaches to project
 - _1 hour_ Read the project guidance notes
-- _0.5 hour_ Set up new technologies using for project
-- _1.5 hours_ Read about new technologies and read Youtube API docs
+- _1.5 hours_ Researched different technologies and read docs to get an idea of what should be used.

 ## 6 Oct 2021

-- _1 hour_
+- _4 hours_ Decided on a news based system, looked more detailed into related systems - set up accounts and browsed to get an idea of what was already available.

+## 8 Oct 2021

+- _0.5 hours_ Met with supervisor and discussed more about the project.
+Discussed ideas for news based system.

 ## Week 2

-### 11 Oct 2021
+### 15 Oct 2021

-- _0.5 hour_ Met with supervisor and decided basics of project
+- _0.5 hour_ Met with supervisor and discussed basics more discussed using Play as a possible technology.
+Call was interrupted due to wifi problems.

-### 4 Oct 2021

-- _1 hour_ Read the project guidance notes
-- _0.5 hour_ Set up new technologies using for project
+- _4 hour_ Researched topic modelling for implementation

-- _1.5 hours_ Read about new technologies and read Youtube API docs
+### 16 Oct 2021
+- _3 hours_ researched web scraping for articles and attempted to write basic code to do this

-## 6 Oct 2021
+### 17 Oct 2021

-- _1 hour_
+- _7 hours_ continued trial of web scraping

 ## Week 3

+### 19 Oct 2021

+- _3 hours_ Discarded original approach to scraping and trialed new attempt
+## 20 Oct 2021

+- _3.5 hours_ Final attempt at scraping - decided it was outwith the project scope on this project and would use dataset instead

-### 18 Oct 2021
+### 22 Oct 2021

-- _0.5 hour_ Met with supervisor and decided basics of project
+- _0.5 hour_ Met with supervisor to discuss scraping and using dataset

-### 4 Oct 2021

-- _1 hour_ Read the project guidance notes
-- _0.5 hour_ Set up new technologies using for project
-- _1.5 hours_ Read about new technologies and read Youtube API docs

-## 6 Oct 2021

-- _1 hour_

 ## Week 4

 ### 25 Oct 2021

+- _2.5 hours_ Read again about topic modelling

+### 26 Oct 2021

+- _3 hours_ Read about issues current consumers feel with the news online
+- _3 hours_ Planned general ideas for the system

+## 29 Oct 2021

-- _0.5 hour_ Met with supervisor and decided basics of project
+- _0.5 hours_ Met with supervisor discussed findings and next steps

-### 4 Oct 2021
+## 30 Oct 2021

-- _1 hour_ Read the project guidance notes
+- _4.5 hours_ Created user personas for the project and use cases
-- _0.5 hour_ Set up new technologies using for project
-- _1.5 hours_ Read about new technologies and read Youtube API docs

-## 6 Oct 2021

-- _1 hour_

 ## Week 5

-### 1 November 2021
+### 1 Nov 2021

-- _0.5 hour_ Met with supervisor and decided basics of project
+- _3 hours_ Created requirements list for project and sorted into MoSCoW format
+- _4 hours_ Researched Architecture Diagrams and created my own basic one

+### 2 Nov 2021

+- _4 hours_ designed several different approaches to the system on paper prototypes
+- _2 hours_ gained advice from friends on the best design approach

-### 4 Oct 2021
+## 4 Nov 2021

-- _1 hour_ Read the project guidance notes
+- _1 hour_ looked into best design tools to use

+## 5 Nov 2021
-- _0.5 hour_ Set up new technologies using for project
+- _0.5 hours_ met with supervisor for weekly meeting
-- _1.5 hours_ Read about new technologies and read Youtube API docs

-## 6 Oct 2021

-- _1 hour_

 ## Week 6

 ### 8 Nov 2021

-- _0.5 hour_ Met with supervisor and decided basics of project
+- _0.5 hour_ Met with supervisor discussed design stage
+- _2 hours_ started designs using draw.io but was too basic so decided to use Figma instead

+### 9 Nov 2021
+- _3 hours_ Created basic designs in Figma

-### 4 Oct 2021
+### 10 Nov 2021

-- _1 hour_ Read the project guidance notes
-- _0.5 hour_ Set up new technologies using for project
-- _1.5 hours_ Read about new technologies and read Youtube API docs

-## 6 Oct 2021

-- _1 hour_
+- _2 hours_ made designs more detailed in Figma

 ## Week 7

 ### 15 Nov 2021

-- _2.5 hours_ Created requirements list for project and sorted into MoSCoW format
-- _4 hours_ Researched Architecture Diagrams and created my own basic one
+- _3 hours_ completed Figma designs

 ### 16 Nov 2021

-- _0.5 hours_ Met with Richard for weekly advisor meeting
+- _0.5 hours_ Met with supervisor for weekly meeting discussed designs and further progress

+### 18 Nov 2021
+- _3.5 hours_ read up on how play is structured and decided to start by implementing views

 ## Week 8